-On this week’s episode of Making a Monster, we turn sci-fi survival horror into campy B-movie schlock with the Leper Space Nuns from Starship Infernum, by Robert Turk of Wicked Clever Games.
+On this week’s episode of Making a Monster, we turn sci-fi survival horror into campy B-movie schlock with the Space Leper Nuns from Starship Infernum, a charming, fast-paced, pick-up-and-play RPG by Robert Turk of Wicked Clever Games.

 Robert Turk is an independent game designer and 30-year veteran of roleplaying games.
 “I write games that are easy to bring to the table, that are not intimidating in their scope, and are fun and different to play,” he says.
 “Some people say my games are sort of gateway games for people that don’t normally play role-playing games that are intimidated by multiple books and having to have a college degree to do the math and all that – I don’t do that.”